 A proper education will provide students with a bit of knowledge about each of these subjects, all in the context of history and literature so they appreciate the relative nature of current knowledge by understanding a little bit about what changes and what stays the same in the human saga.
 Education feeds subjectivity.
 This education is also necessary if we are to avoid bringing a knife to a gun fight, as it were.
 What we are facing today is complicated.
 Students, and we are all students, need to be given access to a full set of cognitive tools to use in their ongoing work of making sense of the world and their place in it.
 Reason and imagination working well together mirror the mind and body working harmoniously.
 Metaphor and symbol then serve the human being.
 The only other option is to lose ourselves, lose our souls, in maelstroms of madness; bewitched and enchanted by our own symbolic productions.

-Concern about ecology has taught me to be wary of all the belief systems that exalt an unknowable state they claim awaits us after death, at the expense of allowing reason to rule their believer’s day to day lives.
-Too many true believers in bomb vests and tanks have clouded our vision with their noisy insistence that their cause is god’s.
+Concern about ecology has taught me to be wary of all the belief systems that exalt an unknowable state they claim awaits us after death when it is at the expense of allowing reason to rule their believer’s day to day lives.
+Too many true believers in bomb vests and tanks have clouded our vision with their noisy insistence that their cause is God’s.
 I am moved by my fellow humans who are so effected by the pain and suffering they encounter that they insist we must not live this way.
 I agree with them this far, I share their concern and their compassion.
-Where I cannot go is the next step, where they paint the whole universe black and seek a Gnostic deliverance from it.
+Where I cannot go is where they take the next step into violence, where they paint the whole universe black and seek a Gnostic deliverance from it in a future utopia.
 With the red gleam of angry fanaticism in their eyes, they claim to be certain about things no man can be certain about; be it the future of mankind on earth or its future in “heaven and hell.”
 They can kill or torture without qualm to bring about the final kingdom of peace; be it religious or secular.

 These true believers torture and abuse other people in a psychological reaction formation because they must repress the awareness of their own body’s vulnerability at any cost.
 The helplessness and humiliation of the hurt child within is just too much for their ego to bear, it would shatter at the revelation.
 Living in the mental dogma castles they have inherited, or built, leaves them without a sensory feedback mechanism by which they might write some reality checks.
 This might seem to be ideal for a society that worships unemotional objectivity as much as ours, but in fact they have cut themselves off from the mind-body processes by which love and compassion, understanding and true friendships are recognized as real.
 These are the powers that can see an ego through its major transformations of death and rebirth.
 When they are lacking, as they are for children who did not have an empathetic witness during their years of suffering, the terrors and fears involved can seem infinite.